smbc-digital/service-boilerplate/README.md

 ```

 ## Update the readme
-The boiler plate provides a default readme file, the readme file is important for providing context for the service and enable people to quickly onboard themselves when updating or fixing the service **please make sure you upate the readme file to reflect the usage and setup of your service**
+The boiler plate provides a default readme file, the readme file is important for providing context for the service and enable people to quickly onboard themselves when updating or fixing the service **please make sure you upate the readme file to reflect the usage and setup of your service**.

 ## Make Setup
 There are some additional scripts available within the boilerplate, which can perform certain tasks.
 When run, these ask a set of questions.
 These are all mandatory to complete the given task.